Posted: 14th August 2016

 When I say that I work in Museum and Gallery curation people generally have little idea exactly what it involves… which is an entirely fair response!
 Most of what we do takes place behind the scenes and as a visitor you will probably only see the end result of weeks of planning, design, promotion and installation.
 Installing exhibitions is one of my favourite parts of the job and so I will focus on the design and installation of our recent exhibition ‘AniMotion’.

-AniMotion is a unique exhibition exploring the exciting world of animation through the interactive artworks of five contemporary artists and Aardman Animation (creators of Wallace and Gromit and of Morph).
-AniMotion Exhibition
+The AniMotion Exhibition explores the exciting world of animation through the interactive artworks of five contemporary artists and Aardman Animation (creators of Wallace and Gromit and of Morph).

 The design for exhibition publicity material began months in advance as multiple options are produced by the designer.
 A single design is selected, and then undergoes a staged process of alterations and approval from partners involved in the exhibition.
 The material must then be printed, delivered and distributed – all of which is a time-consuming process.